Starting Salary: $3,501 - $4,184 per month DOE, plus benefits

 SCOPE OF WORK:

-Under general supervision performs a variety of duties pertaining to the day to day operations of Affordable Housing and Authority owned communities.
-Manages all functions of recertification and interims.
+Under general supervision performs a variety of duties pertaining to the day to day operations of Affordable Housing and Authority Owned communities.
+Manages all functions of initial certification, recertification and interims.
 Ensures program compliance, stays current with HUD and LIHTC regulations, Fair Housing, and state laws.
 Responsible to ensure files are ready for internal and external audits.

 REQUIRED STANDARDS AND FUNCTIONS